 A two-year program preparing for transfer to the wildlife management program at the university is also possible.
-Such students should complete: Biology 121, 122, 221, 222, and 323; Mathematics 111-112 or 205-206; and as many of the core requirements as possible.
+Such students should complete: Biology 121, 122, 221, 222, and 323; Mathematics 111-112; and as many of the core requirements as possible.
 The university requires twelve semester hours in the humanities and twelve in the social sciences.

-See also the description of the two-year "non-preference" program which will prepare a student to transfer to the various sorts of natural resources programs at Michigan State University.
-This is described under Agriculture.

 Other schools require similar preparation for transfer students.
-Employment opportunities are limited in the field of natural resources, particularly for persons holding only a bachelor's degree.
+Employment opportunities are limited in the field of natural resources, however, for persons holding only a bachelor's degree.
 It is advisable to complete additional training at the graduate level.
 Persons interested in research or management positions are advised to complete a regular four-year program at Calvin, with a major in biology, then to specialize in natural resources at the graduate level.

-OTHER PROFESSIONAL PROGRAMS

-Students interested in preparing for any profession should see the registrar of the college.
-Curricula can usually be arranged to enable such students to remain at Calvin for one or two years.
+OTHER PROFESSIONAL PROGRAMS Students interested in preparing for any profession should see the registrar of the college.
+Curricula can be arranged to enable such students to remain at Calvin for one or two years.